 Louisa Parkinson

 Hi!
 Welcome to my personal website.
-Here you can read about my career as a post-doctoral research scientist, view my creative work as a dancer, actress & freelance model, see my travels around the world, and read my lifestyle blog.
+Apologies, most of the content hasn’t been updated in years!
+Think of this as a digital relic of my ‘2016 Era’ where you can read about my early career as a post-doctoral research scientist, view my creative work as a dancer, actress & freelance model and see some of my travels around the world from the 2010’s.
+I’ll get round to updating this website ….eventually.

 - Dr Louisa Parkinson